Back

 The first question you must ask yourself is what you want others to see in your portfolio.
 Remember, you want to help others know what you are capable of as a professional, so it’s essential to pick the past jobs, creations, and cases that best showcase your abilities.

-If you’re starting out or don’t have work to show, the first step would be to create things for your portfolio.
+If you’re starting or don’t have work to show, the first step would be to create things for your portfolio.
 Whether you’re an artist, a designer, a musician, a writer, or something else, you can continually develop mock pieces for your portfolio.
 These are creations that nobody hired you for.

 A freelancer at the office reviewing some documents